RuanCosta-Jitterbit/webappsnap/README.md

 2. Use the `--uid` option to snap specific dashboards.

 3. Don't use the `--full` option.
 This works by setting the viewport to 10 times the default height, reloading the page, waiting, snapping the container element, resetting the viewport and again reloading the page and waiting.

+### Images are not the size I expected

+- Check the values for `SNAP_IMG_WIDTH`, `SNAP_IMG_HEIGHT`
+- Check the value for `SNAP_IMG_SCALE`: If 0.5, dimensions are halved, if 2, dimensions are doubled, etc.
+- Check whether the viewport is set (overriding the default) for the dashboard or step.
+- The height of `_full` images is determined by each dashboard's default container size.